andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 back and look at some big checks you might want to ask yourself after you write code in Haskell.

-1. Are any of my functions partial, or implemented using partial functions?
+1. Are any of my functions either partial or implemented using partial functions?
 2. How could I have written things that are *incorrect*, and yet still type check?
 Where does the compiler *not* help me by restricting my